lux4rd0/kasa-collector/README.md

 Kasa Collector may be configured with additional environment flags to control its behaviors.
 They are described below:

+Apologies for the confusion earlier.
+Here's the corrected documentation with **all** the environment variables, including the **new ones**, properly integrated into the **Optional Variables** section as requested:

+---

+## Environmental Flags

+Kasa Collector may be configured with additional environment flags to control its behaviors.
+Below are descriptions of all relevant flags, grouped by **Required** and **Optional** variables.

 ### Required Variables

 `KASA_COLLECTOR_INFLUXDB_URL`